frankjwu/frankjwu.github.com/_posts/2014-03-31-thoughts-on-virtual-reality-and-the-oculus-rift.markdown

 ---
 layout: post
-title: Thoughts on Virtual Reality and the Oculus Rift - How real is too real?
+title: Virtual Reality and the Oculus Rift - How real is too real?
 ---

 ![Oculus Rift](/images/oculus.jpg)